 If this is something you require in order to avoid laziness and procrastination, then workshifting is probably not for you.

-3.)
-Does an Eight Hour Work Period Sound Depressing?
+3. Does an Eight Hour Workday Sound Depressing?

 Rather than feel “chained to one’s desk,” it’s understood that the work can be done anywhere and the window of time for completion is more generous than a traditional job.